Table of Contents

-MetricFire’s Hosted Graphite isn’t Graphite - it has all of the best features of open source Graphite, while improving on the original, and offering a fully serviced hosted platform.
+Read more about The difference between vanilla Graphite and Hosted Graphite - it has all of the best features of open-source Graphite while improving on the original, and offering a fully serviced hosted platform.

 The Graphite graphing and monitoring tool is great for time-series monitoring.
 It is immensely flexible and can be configured to monitor any data points over time.

 To try Hosted Graphite sign up for the MetricFire free trial where you can start monitoring with Graphite and Grafana today.
 You can also book a demo and talk to the MetricFire team directly about how monitoring with Graphite can be done at your company.